 With Sverker Sörlin, Professor of Environmental History at the KTH Royal Institute of Technology, Stockholm

 Monday 25 November, 6:30 pm - 7:30 pm

-On 28 November there will be panel discussion at Te Papa ‘The Politics of Collecting – from Banks and Solander to Today’ that is under the same programme of events outlined below.
-This event is run by Te Papa and we think it will also be of great interest to you.
+On 28 November there will be a panel discussion at Te Papa ‘The Politics of Collecting – from Banks and Solander to Today’.
+Check out the full programme here, including the panel discussion, workshop and wiki editathon:

 Includes refreshments and free parking